andres-erbsen/dename-writeup/dename.md

 signatures are verified twice in some scenarios, batch signature verification is not used at all, and some invariants are enforced using expensive database byte array indices even though doing it manually is possible and has shown better performance.
-Nonetheless, a laptop with a `Core 2 Duo L9400` cpu and a `Corsair Force GT` SSD drive can handle 100 profile changes per second, being just slightly disk-bound.
-This number may not seem high when compared to non-cryptographic databases, but 250 million profile changes per month is unlikely to become a limiting factor in any realistic deployment scenario.
 Our implementation also detects and reports various kinds of deviations from the specified protocol by other servers, even if ignoring them would be completely harmless -- this is intended to assist with debugging and validation of possible other implementations.

 The consensus protocol
 ---------------------